Zylann/godot_voxel/doc/source/module_development.md

 - Parameters prefixed with `p_`, but not really enforced so far.
 Matters for big functions.
 - Private and protected fields prefixed with `_`
 - Some private functions start with `_`, either to mimic Godot API, or if it's a re-used function that performs no checks
+- Signal handler functions are prefixed with `_on_` and should never be called manually
 - Enums prefixed by their name.
 Example: `enum Type { TYPE_ONE, TYPE_TWO }`
 - Open braces at the end of line, close them next line
 - Never omit braces